 Provide all the resources your guests need to plan with their invitation.
 It’s a MUST to make a wedding website too, so guests have multiple ways to get info.
 They need printed instructions in case their cell service is not good enough to view emails or websites within the park.
 Include all options for camping and hotels.
 Include links and phone numbers to the national park site.
 You need to to keep guests updated on the weather conditions and make it easy to get their entry/camping permit in advance, and give good hotel options for people who do not want to camp.

 Choose Vendors Who Understand the Outdoors

 Make sure your vendors have experience working in outdoor locations that require hiking and have limited electricity access.
 Also make sure your vendors have liability insurance, and are well informed about any permits they need to apply for to provide their services within the park.
 Photographers and videographers need to have back up gear, and back ups for their back up gear!
 Your caterer should be prepared to safely handle food in locations where there are wildlife, including larger animals like bison, deer, and (yes) bears.
 Even with access to picnic shelters or indoor facilities, your will need to have plans for how to keep food stored so it’s not accessible to animals.

 Consider Less Is More With Wedding Decor

 Keep things simple and don’t plan on carting in tons of decor.
 Be environmentally conscious.
 Focus on the natural beauty of the park.
 Get written rules on what you can bring.

-**Many styled shoots in magazines or blogs using constructed arches, tables or fancy couches/chairs in National Parks need commercial permits.
+**Many styled shoots in magazines or blogs using constructed arches, tables or fancy couches, chairs and additional lighting equipment in National Parks need commercial permits.
 A commercial permit is different than a wedding permit in some cases.
 To replicate these types of high production shoots for your wedding you need to inform the park of your plans.
-Get the correct permit for those props.
+Get the correct permit for all your props and crew.
 Your decor rental company needs to handle getting your rentals all the way to your location, which will include uneven terrain.
-Having a rental company drop things off at the park entrance.
+Having a rental company drop things off at the park entrance might not work.

 Hire a Wedding Planner